G3 FAQs

 If you are a Virginia resident who meets the requirements below, you are eligible for G3:

-• Has a total household income of less than or equal to 400% of the Federal Poverty Level (roughly an income of $100,000 for a family of four)
+2. Have a total household income less than or equal to 400% of the federal poverty level (roughly $100,000 for a family of four)

-• Is enrolled for a minimum of six credit hours at your local community college
+4. Be enrolled in a minimum of six credit hours per semester

-• Has earned a high school diploma or GED
+Do I need a high school diploma or GED to receive G3?

-Each of Virginia’s 23 community colleges has a list of approved G3 programs – and the program offerings will vary from college to college to match the local business needs in the community.
+Each of Virginia’s 23 community colleges has a list of approved programs that can be paid for using G3 tuition assistance – and the program offerings will vary from college to college to match the local business needs in the community.

 For example, Tidewater Community College has several maritime programs that are part of G3 given its proximity to waterways, but that program won’t be available at schools in the western part of Virginia.